U.N. to release divisive report on Rwanda support for Congo rebels

 The experts’ regular interim report has already been released, though it does not touch on the Rwanda allegations.

-The June 13 briefing of the U.N. sanctions committee said the UN Group of Experts had evidence that Rwandan army members had entered Congo to reinforce rebel positions and had provided logistical support and safe passage for Congo rebel leader Bosco Ntaganda and his forces in Rwanda, the notes said.
+The June 13 briefing of the U.N. sanctions committee said the UN Group of Experts had evidence that members of the Rwandan army had entered the DRC to reinforce rebel positions and had provided logistical support and safe passage for Ntaganda and his forces in Rwanda, the notes said.

-The document listed those officials supporting M23 as Defense Minister James Kabarebe; chief of defense staff Charles Kayonga; and General Jacques Nziza, a military adviser to Kagame.
-Kaberebe, the report said, “has often been in direct contact with M23 members ... to coordinate military activities.”
+The document listed those Rwandan officials supporting M23 as Defense Minister James Kabarebe; chief of defense staff Charles Kayonga; and General Jacques Nziza, a military adviser to Kagame.
+Kabarebe, the report said, “has often been in direct contact with M23 members ... to coordinate military activities.”

 Rwanda denies the allegations.
-Foreign Minister Louise Mushikiwabo on Monday condemned “disingenuous” claims that high-ranking Rwandan officials are backing an army mutiny in the Democratic Republic of Congo as a bid to make Rwanda a scapegoat for its former enemy’s problems.
+On Monday, Foreign Minister Louise Mushikiwabo condemned “disingenuous” claims that high-ranking Rwandan officials were backing an army mutiny in the DRC as a bid to make Rwanda a scapegoat for its former enemy’s problems.

 An M23 officer contacted by Reuters last week denied receiving Rwandan support, adding that any such backing would have allowed them to gain ground in the battle with regular Congolese forces.